WE ARE A MISSION TO HELP THE SICK OF THE PACIFIC ISLANDS by Compassionately Arranging Relief and Equipment

 WE HELP CLINICS, HOSPITALS AND INDIVIDUALS RECEIVE EQUIPMENT AND SUPPLIES WHICH TREAT AND PROTECT FROM THE DISEASES AND ILLNESSES OF THE PACIFIC ISLANDS

 Pacific C.A.R.E.
-Missions collects surplus and out-dated (but still good) medical supplies from the many sources in Hawaii, and purchases needed supplies to help those in need.
-Normally these out-dated meds and/or replaced pieces of equipment are still very usable and many times near new.
+Missions collects surplus and outdated (but still good) medical and educational supplies from the many sources in Hawaii, and purchases other worthy supplies to help those in need.
+Normally these outdated meds and/or replaced pieces of equipment are still very usable and many times near new.
 Usually they are taken to a local dumpster and discarded.
 We have found that there is a great need for these items in our 3rd world Pacific Island Countries where even a Band-Aid is rare and hard to find.

-As of this writing, we are commited to a Cruise Supply Mission to Fanning Island during the January 4, 2012 30-day sailing on the Holland America cruiseship MS Rotterdam.
-It is also our interest to help the, Rotterdam March 2012, Volendam April 2012, Westerdam September 2012 and the Seaborne Cruiseline January and February 2012 sailings, receive updated information about the best way to help Fanning Island during their visits.
+As of this writing, we are committed to help Fanning Island during the upcoming Holland America cruise sailings.
+It is also our interest to help any sailboat sailings receive updated information about the best way to help Fanning Island during their visits.

-Also, since 1997, we at PCM and Mission of Hope Ministries in South Carolina are involved in doing annual July medical/Evangelism missions to the Samoa Islands.
+Also, since 1997, we at PCM desire to serve with Mission of Hope Ministries in South Carolina in doing annual July medical/Evangelism missions to the Samoa Islands.

 There are so many young children, teens, adults and pregnant mothers suffering and dying needlessly because of the lack of equipment or medical supplies.
 These lifesaving supplies could be freely made available by the abundant surplus in Hawaii and your partnership.
 Please feel free to contact us for more information to help the needs and situations in the Kiribati regions, Samoa and other pacific islands.